openzipkin/zipkin-reporter-java/RATIONALE.md

 Someone who wants to employ client-side loadbalancer logic can do that inside the `HttpEndpointSupplier`, and return a chosen endpoint.
-This will work because the supplier is documented to not be cached, unless it is a `ConstantHttpEndpointSupplier`.
+This will work because the supplier is documented to not be cached, unless it is a `HttpEndpointSupplier.Constant`.

 ### Why is `HttpEndpointSupplier` closeable?